rclawlor/Vex-V5-Simulink-Expansion/README.md

 ### Installation
 After downloading, ensure the `Vex-V5-Simulink-Expansion.slx`, `Advanced_SmartMotorRead.m` and `Advanced_SmartMotorWrite.m` are in the same working directory as the model the library is to be used in.
 Once this is completed, the library should appear in the Simulink Library Browser.

+## Important Information
+The 'Inverse Kinematic Calculation' and 'Inverse Kinematic Motion' blocks make no checks to ensure the output position can be reached.
+These limits must be included in your model.

 ## License
 Distributed under the MIT License.
 See `LICENSE.txt` for more information.